MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 ## Development Tier 1 environments

-If your implementation of Microsoft Dynamics 365 for Retail includes code extensions, we recommend that you use a development environment where you have administrator privileges.
-If you don't have administrator privileges on your development environment, then you won't be able to install programming tools or configure the operating system.

 Development environments are called Tier 1 environments.
 There are three options for hosting a development environment:
 + Dynamics 365 for Retail Application comes with one Sandbox Tier 1.
 (Read the [Microsoft Dynamics 365, Enterprise edition, Licensing Guide]() for details.)
 This environment is Microsoft-hosted. https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE1CkHI, the file is Dynamics_365_Enterprise_edition_Licensing_Guide.pdf on the Download Center.
 + A cloud-hosted environment that you run on your own Microsoft Azure subscription.
-This type of machine is also known as "cloud-hosted" in Microsoft Dynamics Lifecycle Services [LCS].
+This type of environment is known as "cloud-hosted" in Microsoft Dynamics Lifecycle Services [LCS].
 + A downloaded virtual-machine that you host in a location of your choice.

-If you want to extend channel components, see the "Prepare the development environment" section later in this topic for information about how to configure a development environment so that it's ready for development.
+If your implementation of Microsoft Dynamics 365 for Retail includes code extensions, we recommend that you use a development environment where you have administrator privileges.
+If you don't have administrator privileges on your development environment, then you won't be able to install programming tools or configure the operating system.

-Because the hosting model that you use has a financial impact, you can reduce some of the hosting cost by using a Tier 1 environment as a simple test environment or golden configuration environment.
+The hosting model that you choose has a financial impact. , you can reduce some of the hosting cost by using a Tier 1 environment as a simple test environment or golden configuration environment.
 One Tier 1 environment is free with your Microsoft Dynamics subscription.
 Although this approach isn't ideal, it should work for most projects.

+If you want to extend channel components, read [Prepare the development environment](#prepare-the-development-environment) to learn how to configure a development environment so that it's ready for development.

 > [!NOTE]
 > You can shut down cloud-hosted environments at any time.
 This capability helps reduce the hosting cost.